dttrugman/GrowClust3D.jl/README.md

 [Note, to download a local copy of this repository, try `git clone https://github.com/dttrugman/GrowClust3D`.]

-Once installed, please do run the test set to check your installation:
+Once installed, please do run the test set to check your installation by running the suite of test problems:

 ` pkg> test GrowClust3D`